aibatko/Game/README.md

    python main.py
    ```

-Use the arrow keys to move, `SPACE` to jump, and `F` to shoot arrows.
+Use the arrow keys to move, `SPACE` to jump, and `F` to shoot bullets.

 Further improvements, including multiplayer features, may be added later.